What is the Quit India Movement?

 - Third phase: Formation of national and parallel governments in sheltered areas (Tamluk, Satara, Ballia, etc.)

-Successes of the Quit India Movement
+Features of Quit India Movement

 The Quit India Movement had had its own share of successes.
 There was a sense of unity among all the age groups of Indians.
 After World War II, it became more accessible for the country to get Independence from the British Government.
 Several famous leaders participated in the movement.